vecsei/Scratchbit/README.md

 5. When "C" is displayed on the micro:bit, the connection was established.

-6. You can use the `scratchbitdemo.sb2` to try it.
+6. You can download the `scratchbitdemo.sb2` or use the [online version](https://scratch.mit.edu/projects/157159412) to try it.

 ## How can you use it?